-The Company's goal is to grow its mineral property "bank" by increasing its portfolio to 40 - 50 mineral properties, which will primarily be comprised of gold, silver, copper, lead, zinc and nickel, subject to market conditions.
-The Company intends to build shareholder value by ultimately entering into earn-in agreements with third-parties who would move the assets forward into production whilst the Company retains a residual interest.
+The Company intends to build shareholder value by ultimately entering into earn-in agreements with third-parties who would move the Company's mineral property projects forward into production whilst the Company retains a residual interest.
 This could be in the form of a royalty, metal stream, minority interest, and/or equity positions in the acquiring third parties.